 Kurt graduated with high honors and a full academic scholarship from Emory University School of Law.
 He served as the Executive Articles Editor of the Emory Law Journal and Adjunct Editor of the New York University Journal of Law & Liberty, and was the President of the American Constitution Society.
 He received the Paul Bryan Prize in Constitutional Law, the Henry Quillian Prize in Contracts, and the Dean's Award in seven courses.

-Kurt graduates from Emory College with a dual major in philosophy and political science.
+Kurt graduated from Emory College with a dual major in philosophy and political science.
 He was in honors societies in both majors, and served as a Justice on both the Honor Council (enforced academic integrity) and Constitutional Council (judicial branch of student government).
-He was a nationally-competitive policy debater.
+He was a competitive policy debater, winning a national championship his freshman year.

 Kurt is licensed in both Georgia and the District of Columbia.
 He is admitted to the U.S. Courts of Appeal for the 1st, 4th, 5th, 7th, 9th, 10th, 11th, and D.C.
 Circuits, and the U.S. District Courts of the Northern and Middle Districts of Georgia and the Eastern District of Michigan.
 He is also admitted to the Georgia Supreme Court and Georgia Court of Appeals.

-Kurt is a member of the Georgia Trial Lawyers Association LEAD Class for 2017-2018, a graduate of the State Bar of Georgia Leadership Academy, and a Master of Lamar Inn of Court.
+Kurt has graduated from both the Georgia Trial Lawyers Association LEAD Class and the State Bar of Georgia Leadership Academy, and is a Master of Lamar Inn of Court.

 He is actively involved with Emory University, and has served on the Emory Law Alumni Board since 2012.
 He also sits on the Emory Law Journal Board of Consultants and the Emory Law School Supreme Court Advocacy Project Advisory Board.

-Kurt lives with his family in Candler Park, and he and his sons are actively involved in Cub Scout Pack 586.
+Kurt lives with his family in Candler Park, and is a Den Leader in Cub Scout Pack 586.